Kata'ib Hezbollah

-Kata'ib Hezbollah (KH; كتائب حزب الله), also known as the Hezbollah Brigades, is an Iraqi Shia paramilitary group and a component of the Iraqi Popular Mobilization Forces (PMF), staffing the 45th, 46th, and 47th Brigades.
+Kata'ib Hezbollah (KH; كتائب حزب الله), also known as the Hezbollah Brigades, is an Iraqi Shia paramilitary group under the command of Iran's Islamic Revolutionary Guard Corps and a nominal component of the Iraqi Popular Mobilization Forces (PMF), staffing the 45th, 46th, and 47th Brigades.
 It is considered the most powerful militia in Iraq.
-In spite of KH being a formal part of Iraq's security apparatus through its affiliation with the Popular Mobilization Forces, the Iraqi government has since 2020 actively undertaken steps to combat its influence, including by conducting raids against Kataib Hezbollah in order to disarm armed groups that refuse to be controlled by the state.
+Despite KH being a formal part of Iraq's security apparatus through its affiliation with the Popular Mobilization Forces, the Iraqi government has since 2020 actively undertaken steps to combat its influence, including by conducting raids against Kata'ib Hezbollah in order to disarm armed groups that refuse to be controlled by the state.

-During the Iraq War (2003–11), the group fought against Coalition forces.
-It was active in the War in Iraq (2013–2017) and the Syrian Civil War.
+During the Iraq War (2003–2011), the group fought against Coalition forces.
+It was active in the War in Iraq (2013–2017) and the Syrian civil war, where it fought against the Islamic State of Iraq and Syria (ISIS).
 The group was commanded by Abu Mahdi al-Muhandis until he was killed in a US drone attack in 2020.
 Thereafter, Abdul Aziz al-Muhammadawi (Abu Fadak) became the new chief of staff of the PMF.

 The group seeks to establish an Iran-aligned government in Iraq, expel American forces from the country, and advance the regional and international interests of Iran in Iraq and the region.
 The group is responsible for killing hundreds of U.S. soldiers and takes a central part in carrying out attacks against U.S. targets in Iraq and acts as part of the Axis of Resistance.
-Kata'ib Hezbollah has received extensive training, funding, logistic support, weapons, and intelligence from the IRGC's overseas military-intelligence service Quds Force.

-Kata'ib Hezbollah (KH) is officially listed as a terrorist organization by the governments of Japan, United Arab Emirates, and the United States.
+Kata'ib Hezbollah has received extensive training, funding, logistic support, weapons, and intelligence from the Islamic Revolutionary Guard Corps' overseas military-intelligence service Quds Force.
+Kata'ib Hezbollah (KH) is officially listed as a terrorist organization by the governments of Japan, the United Arab Emirates, and the United States.

 Status

-According Michael Knights, Crispin Smith, and Hamdi Malik writing for the Washington Institute for Near East Policy, Kataib Hezbollah functions as the “premier militia in Iraq, operating under Iran's direct command”, and is the “strongest individual faction in Iraq's Popular Mobilization Forces (PMF)”, with control over key departments within PMF such as its chief of staff, security, intelligence, missiles, and anti-armor.
-The Quds Force of the IRGC finances, instructs, directs and controls KH, as well as provides it with military assistance, intelligence sharing, and selects, supports and supervises its leadership.
+According to U.S. researchers Michael Knights, Crispin Smith, and Hamdi Malik, writing for the pro-Israel Washington Institute for Near East Policy, Kataib Hezbollah functions as the “premier militia in Iraq, operating under Iran's direct command”, and is the “strongest individual faction in Iraq's Popular Mobilization Forces (PMF)”, with control over key departments within PMF such as its chief of staff, security, intelligence, missiles, and anti-armor.
+The Quds Force of the IRGC finances, instructs, directs, and controls KH, as well as provides it with military assistance, intelligence sharing, and selects, supports, and supervises its leadership.